Leafwing-Studios/Emergence/design/src/water.md

 Each tile may only have one litter pile on it: litter that exceeds the stack size of the item (or is of a different type) piles up.

 This effect is slightly randomized to reduce log jams and create a more visually appealing effect.

+## Creating water

+### Precipitation

+Precipitation is similarly simple: on each tile, add water based on the current weather.
+This operates to refill water reserves that are far from rivers and oceans.

+### Emitters

+Emitters are point sources of water, constantly pouring forth from the ground.

+Emitters can be produced by players, but these are dramatically weaker (and come at a high cost) relative to built-in emitters.

+### Tidal inflow

+Water can flow into the world via tides.

+This produces huge amounts of water across the entire coast, but the water is only salt water.

+## Destroying water

+### Crafting

+Water can be used by plants to perform photosynthesis.
+This is the primary use and sink of water.
+Water used in this way is drawn in by roots, which have both an area (typically a radius) and a depth.

+Water can also be stored in item form using reusable containers, and carried back and forth.
+Water used for crafting must be supplied in this form.
+When these containers are emptied, they add water to the tile that they are on.

+### Evaporation

+Evaporation is simple: water is removed from each tile.
+This varies with:

+- the presence or absence of surface water
+- the soil type (if no surface water is present)
+- the light level on each tile (which in turn varies with local conditions, time of day and weather)

+Because surface water evaporates at a much faster rate than soil water, this leads to a substantially stable equilibrium with rivers and islands.
+As the amount of water increases locally, the rate of evaporation also increases automatically, creating a local balance.

+### Drain to ocean

+When water flows into the ocean (because the water level is lower there than anywhere else), it is simply destroyed: oceans are very big!

+This acts as an ultimate water sink, and avoids flooding the map, even with very powerful rivers.

+## Storing water

+### Holes

+Water can be deliberately stored in holes in the ground.
+This is cheap and relatively effective (especially deep, shaded holes) but can be challenging to extract again and make use of.

+### In containers

+Water can be captured by more expensive, disposable sealed containers, which can then be stored in standard item storage.
+This is lossless, but not very dense and quite expensive.

+This is intended purely as a buffer for crafting.

+### Storage tanks

+Storage tanks can store large volumes of water without water loss.

+They can be moved, but are super heavy (requiring multiple crabs to move).
+Unsurprisingly, they're lighter when empty.

+## Moving water

+### In pots

+Basket crabs can choose to wear a heavier earthen pot, rather than a basket.
+These are water-tight and can carry fluids.

+When a basket crab wearing a pot travels under water, its pot automatically fills.

+### In containers

+With the help of an organic, consumable sealed containers, water can be transformed into a solid item.
+These can be used directly in crafting recipes, but can also be broken, releasing water into the ground.

+### In storage tanks

+Storage tanks can be shipped using large, dedicated workers in a matter very similar to tanker trains.
+This is a great way to transport huge volumes of water, but is significantly challenging logistically and results in bursty transport.

+### Canals

+Canals are the primary way to move water across the map.
+These flow downhill, and while they require significant and disruptive engineering effort, they are entirely passive.
+Some water is lost due to evaporation, but this can be substantially mitigated through shading.

+### Fountain reeds

+Fountain reeds are the primary vertical pump: they draw in shallow water from a large region, and spit it out in a vertical fountain.
+By default, this has minimal effect: it creates a bit of water churn.

+With upgrades though, this can be tilted to the side, allowing you to move water up terraces.

+## Converting water

+TBD.